GAL: Gradient Assisted Learning for Decentralized Multi-Organization Collaborations: Introduction

 The main idea of Gradient Assisted Learning (GAL) is outlined below.
 In the training stage, the organization to be assisted, denoted by Alice, will calculate a set of `residuals' and broadcast these to other organizations.
 These residuals approximate the fastest direction of reducing the training loss in hindsight.
 Subsequently, other organizations will fit the residuals using their local data, models, and objective functions and send the fitted values back to Alice.
 Alice will then assign weights to each organization to best approximate the fastest direction of learning.
 Next, Alice will line-search for the optimal gradient assisted learning rate along the calculated direction of learning.
 The above procedure is repeated until Alice accomplishes sufficient learning.
 In the inference stage, other organizations will send their locally predicted values to Alice, who will then assemble them to generate the final prediction.
 We show that the number of assistance rounds needed to attain the centralized performance is often small (e.g., fewer than ten).
 This is appealing since GAL is primarily developed for large organizations with rich computation resources.
-A small number of interactions will reduce the communications and networking costs.
-Our main contributions are summarized below. \begin{itemize} \item We propose a Gradient Assisted Learning (GAL) algorithm that is suitable for large-scale autonomous decentralized learning and can effectively exploit task-relevant information preserved by vertically decentralized organizations.
-Our method enables simultaneous collaboration between multiple organizations without centralized sharing of a model, objective function, or data.
-Additionally, GAL does not need frequent synchronization of organizations.
-Moreover, GAL has low communication and networking costs.
-It typically requires fewer than ten rounds of assistance in our experiments.
+A small number of interactions will reduce communication and networking costs.
+Our main contributions are summarized below. \begin{itemize} \item We propose a Gradient Assisted Learning (GAL) algorithm that is suitable for large-scale autonomous decentralized learning.
+It can effectively exploit task-relevant information preserved by vertically decentralized organizations.
+Our method enables simultaneous collaboration among organizations without sharing data, models, and objective functions.

-\item Interestingly, for the particular case of vertically distributed data, GAL generalizes the classical Gradient Boosting algorithms.
-We also provide asymptotic convergence analysis of the GAL algorithm.
+\item We provide asymptotic convergence analysis and practical case studies of GAL.
+For the case of vertically distributed data, GAL generalizes the classical Gradient Boosting algorithm.

-\item Our proposed framework can significantly outperform learning baselines and achieve near-oracle performance on various benchmark datasets while producing lower communications overhead compared with the state-of-the-art techniques.
+\item Our proposed method can significantly outperform learning baselines and achieve near-oracle performance on various benchmark datasets.
+Compared with existing works, GAL does not need frequent synchronization of organizations.
+It also significantly reduces the computation and communication overhead.

 \end{itemize}